Particl-Community/academy/intro/intro_general_particlmarketplace.rst

    :description lang=en: do e-commerce without anyone in between.
 The marketplace where you are the boss.
    :keywords lang=en: Particl Marketplace, Introduction, Boss, Blockchain, Privacy, E-Commerce

 :term:`Particl Marketplace` enables you to buy and sell goods and services online with no one in between.
-Unlike Amazon or eBay, its core security and privacy principles keep you safe from prying eyes.
-While using :term:`Particl Marketplace`, you do good for yourself, and you hit greedy corporations where it hurts.
-It’s so unique like yourself and helps you spread fairness to society, your communities, and your future.
+Unlike Amazon or eBay, core security and privacy principles keep you safe from prying eyes.
+So you hit greedy corporations and rouge people where it hurts.
+But, effortless, you spread fairness and equal chances to society, your communities, and your future.

 As you might have guessed, Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
 You will love it.